Syntax-Err0r/Syntax-Err0r.github.io/docs/Return_Of_The_Extension.md

 ### POC

 I decided to not release a full PoC as the changes needed are minimal and should be doable by someone who read my first blog.
-Just know the debug slider on the extensions page must be set to true.

 ![](assets/new_extension.gif)